MGHADERI-25/msc-it-business-data-analytics-portfolio/README.md

 ## About This Portfolio

-- All projects are **individual academic works** unless explicitly stated otherwise
+- All projects are authored by Mohammadali Ghaderi as part of academic coursework unless explicitly stated otherwise
 - Data used in projects is either synthetic (manufactured for coursework) or publicly available, depending on the project
 - Repositories are published for **portfolio and demonstration purposes**
 - Grades, rubrics, and instructor feedback are not included